laoyigrace/subject/doc/source/signature.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 This is the UUID of the certificate that you upload to Barbican.

-Therefore the type passed to glance is:
+Therefore the type passed to subject is:

 * UUID